 Board: Puerto Rico to see 65% surplus drop amid debt crisis

-A federal control board that oversees Puerto Rico’s finances says the island could be hit with a deficit earlier than expected and see its surplus plunge by 65%, warning the government cannot afford to pay current debt obligations
+A federal control board that oversees Puerto Rico’s finances is preparing to vote on a revised fiscal plan as it warns the island’s surplus could plunge by 65% and that the government is unable to pay current debt obligations

-SAN JUAN, Puerto Rico -- A federal control board that oversees Puerto Rico’s finances said Tuesday that the island could be hit with a deficit earlier than expected and see its surplus plunge by 65% in upcoming years, warning the government cannot afford to pay current debt obligations.
+SAN JUAN, Puerto Rico -- A federal control board that oversees Puerto Rico’s finances prepared to vote Wednesday on a revised fiscal plan as it warned the island’s surplus could plunge by 65% and that the government is unable to pay current debt obligations.

-The announcement comes as the board prepares to vote on a fiscal plan that will serve as a blueprint for a U.S. territory crippled by hurricanes, earthquakes and the coronavirus pandemic as it continues to restructure a portion of its more than $70 billion public debt load.
+The plan will serve as a blueprint for a U.S. territory crippled by hurricanes, earthquakes and the coronavirus pandemic as it continues to restructure a portion of its more than $70 billion public debt load.

 “The road ahead is much more uncertain,” she said, referring in part to the consequences of the pandemic, noting that the revised economic projections are similar to those issued after Hurricane Maria hit in September 2017.